Shisizhang station

 Shisizhang station is a station on the New Taipei Metro's Circular line.
 The station was opened on 31 January 2020.
-It is located in Xindian District, New Taipei, Taiwan, near the banks of the Xindian River.
+It is located in Xindian District, New Taipei City, Taiwan, near the banks of the Xindian River.
 A depot for the Circular line is located directly adjacent the station.

 The opening ceremony of the Circular line was held at this station, which was visited by President Tsai Ing-wen, Taipei Mayor Ko Wen-je, New Taipei Mayor Hou Yu-Ih, and the Minister of Transportation and Communications Lin Chia-lung.

 The station provides a transfer to the Ankeng light rail which opened on February 10, 2023.